 Use In Specific Populations

-No reproduction toxicology studies have been conducted with tobramycin inhalation solution.
-However, subcutaneous administration of tobramycin at doses of 100 or 20 mg/kg/day during organogenesis was not teratogenic in rats or rabbits, respectively.
-Doses of tobramycin ≥ 40 mg/kg/day were severely maternally toxic to rabbits and precluded the evaluation of teratogenicity.
-Ototoxicity was not evaluated in offspring during nonclinical reproduction toxicity studies with tobramycin.
+No reproductive toxicity studies have been conducted with tobramycin inhalation solution.
+However, subcutaneous administration of tobramycin at doses of up to 100 (rat) or 20 (rabbit) mg/kg/day during organogenesis was not associated with adverse developmental outcomes.
+Subcutaneous doses of tobramycin ≥40 mg/kg/day were severely maternally toxic to rabbits and precluded the evaluation of adverse developmental outcomes.
+Ototoxicity was not evaluated in offspring during non-clinical reproductive toxicity studies with tobramycin.

 The safety and efficacy of tobramycin inhalation solution have not been studied in pediatric patients under 6 years of age.

 Clinical studies of tobramycin inhalation solution did not include patients aged 65 years and over.
 Tobramycin is known to be substantially excreted by the kidney, and the risk of adverse reactions to this drug may be greater in patients with impaired renal function.
 Because elderly patients are more likely to have decreased renal function, it may be useful to monitor renal function [see WARNINGS AND PRECAUTIONS].

 Signs and symptoms of acute toxicity from overdosage of IV tobramycin might include dizziness, tinnitus, vertigo, loss of high-tone hearing acuity, respiratory failure, and neuromuscular blockade.
 Administration by inhalation results in low systemic bioavailability of tobramycin.
 Tobramycin is not significantly absorbed following oral administration.
 Tobramycin serum concentrations may be helpful in monitoring overdosage.

 Tobramycin inhalation solution is contraindicated in patients with a known hypersensitivity to any aminoglycoside.